alexsam29/MyCheckUp/definition_of_done.md

 1. Unit tests have passed, if present.
 1. Manual testing on all intended platforms has been successful.
 1. The code has been properly documented.
-1. All related code has been merged into the main branch of the repository.
+1. All related code has been pushed into a separate branch of the repository dedicated for the current User Story.
+1. The pull request has been made.
-1. The code has passed the peer review.
+1. The pull request has passed the peer review and the code has been merged into the main repository.
 1. Non-functional requirements have been met.
-1. Product Owner has accepted the User Story.
+1. Product Owner has approved the User Story.